https://invisible-island.net/ncurses/man/

 and color support. ncurses intends base-level conformance with X/Open

-Curses, and supports nearly all its enhanced features.
+Curses, and supports all features of its enhanced level except the

 Differences between X/Open Curses and ncurses are documented in the